Klepac-Ceraj-Lab/ECHOAnalysis.jl/docs/src/04-preliminary-metagenomes.md

     )
 ```

-Some analysis of the fungi
+Some analysis of the fungi:

 ```@example 2
 euk = filter(tax) do row
     occursin(r"^k__Eukaryota", row[1])
 end